dotnet/roslyn/.github/ISSUE_TEMPLATE/api-suggestion.md

 ## Background and Motivation

 <!--
 We welcome API proposals!
-We have a process to evaluate the value and shape of new API.
-There is an overview of our process [here](https://github.com/dotnet/roslyn/blob/main/docs/contrbuting/API%20Review%20Process.md).
+We have a process to evaluate the value and shape of new APIs.
+There is an overview of our process [here](https://github.com/dotnet/roslyn/blob/main/docs/contributing/API%20Review%20Process.md).
 This template will help us gather the information we need to start the review process.
 First, please describe the purpose and value of the new API here.
 -->

 ## Proposed API

 <!--
-Please provide the specific public API signature diff that you are proposing.
+Please provide a sketch of public API signature diff that you are proposing.
+Be as specific as you can: the more specific the proposal, the easier the process will be.
 For example:
 ```diff
 namespace Microsoft.CodeAnalysis.Operations
 {